givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

 6. Next, configure the Job.
 Provide the following:

-    - Job Name: 3dsmax-arnold
+    - **Job Name: 3dsmax-arnold

-    - Input filegroup: Select the fgrp-3dsmax-input file group from the list.
+    - **Input filegroup**: Select the fgrp-3dsmax-input file group from the list.

-    - Scene file: Select the file Introduction-to-Arnold\_robot\_final.max in the file dialog that displays.
+    - **Scene file**: Select the file Introduction-to-Arnold\_robot\_final.max in the file dialog that displays.

-    - Frame start: Leave at 1, since we just want to render the first frame in this lab.
+    - **Frame start**: Leave at 1, since we just want to render the first frame in this lab.

-    - Frame end: Leave at 1, since we just want to render the first frame in this lab.
+    - **Frame end**: Leave at 1, since we just want to render the first frame in this lab.

-    - Frame step: Leave at 1, since we just want to render the first frame in this lab.
+    - **Frame step**: Leave at 1, since we just want to render the first frame in this lab.

-    - Frame width: Set this to 400.
+    - **Frame width**: Set this to 400.
 This will render an output that is 400 pixels wide.

-    - Frame height: Set this to 300.
+    - **Frame height**: Set this to 300.
 This will render an output that is 300 pixels tall.

-    - Output filegroup: Select the fgrp-3dsmax-output file group from the list.
+    - **Output filegroup**: Select the fgrp-3dsmax-output file group from the list.

         ![Under Job, fields are set to the previously defined settings.](media/image89.png "Job")